dharmafly/tasket/README.md

 # On Linux, ensure the image library paths are correct

 If you find that images in the app are not successfully processed after upload (with a 500 Server Error for each image request), there may be a problem where the [Python Image Library (PIL)](http://effbot.org/zone/pil-index.htm) cannot find the correct path to JPEG and other image libraries.
-Follow the explicit instructions in [this article](http://www.eddiewelker.com/2010/03/31/installing-pil-virtualenv-ubuntu/).
+To resolve it, [follow the steps in this article](http://www.eddiewelker.com/2010/03/31/installing-pil-virtualenv-ubuntu/).

 For further info, [see this article](http://effbot.org/zone/pil-decoder-jpeg-not-available.htm)) and [Issue #110](https://github.com/premasagar/tasket/issues/110).